Choanal atresia is a narrowing or blockage of the nasal airway by tissue. It is a congenital condition, meaning it is present at birth.

 The cause of choanal atresia is unknown.
 It is thought to occur when the thin tissue separating the nose and mouth area during fetal development remains after birth.

-The condition is the most common nasal abnormality in newborn infants, affecting about 1 in 7,000 live births.
+The condition is the most common nasal abnormality in newborn infants.
 Females get this condition about twice as often as males.
 More than half of affected infants also have other congenital problems.

-Choanal atresia is generally diagnosed shortly after birth while the infant is still in the hospital.
+Choanal atresia is most often diagnosed shortly after birth while the infant is still in the hospital.

 Newborns generally prefer to breathe through their nose.
 Typically, infants only breathe through their mouths when they cry.
 Babies with choanal atresia have difficulty breathing unless they are crying.

 Choanal atresia may affect 1 or both sides of the nasal airway.
 Choanal atresia blocking both sides (bilateral) of the nose causes acute breathing problems with cyanosis (bluish discoloration) and breathing failure.
 Infants with bilateral choanal atresia may need resuscitation at delivery.
 More than half of infants have a blockage on only 1 side, which causes less severe problems.

 - Chest retracts unless the child is breathing through mouth or crying.

 - Difficulty breathing following birth, which may result in cyanosis (bluish discoloration), unless infant is crying.